Easy Vegan Butternut Squash Ramen

 Simmer the broth:

-Blend the broth:
+Blend the broth (optional):

-Cook the vegetables and noodles:
+Cook the noodles:

-• Heat the remaining 2 teaspoons oil in a skillet over medium-high heat.
-Add the mushrooms and cook for 4–6 minutes (depending on variety) until they brown and crisp up.
-Add the brussels sprouts and continue cooking until they car and begin to soften, about 8–10 minutes depending on the size.
-Adjust the heat as necessary to prevent them from burning—season with salt and pepper.
+• Add the Brussels sprouts and continue cooking until they char and begin to soften, about 8–10 minutes depending on the size.
+Adjust the heat as necessary to prevent them from burning.
+Add a sprinkle of salt.

 To serve: